Bucksch/biofeedback-system/README.md

 6. **database.py:** Manages database interactions, including connecting to PostgreSQL and data insertion.

-Each component in this structure serves a specific purpose, contributing to the organization and functionality of your software application.
+Each component in this structure serves a specific purpose, contributing to the organization and functionality of this software prototype.